natcap/invest.users-guide/source/coastal_protection.rst

 d) **Oyster Reef**:  If you have oyster reefs at your site, you need to enter its distance from the shoreline, as well as its dimensions (see Figure :ref:`Oysters`.
 If you have a Reef Ball :sup:(TM), enter “0” for the crest width. **Please note that, in the current version of this model, effects of oyster reefs are estimated only when they are the only natural habitats in your systems.**  We do not evaluate the profile of wave height as they move over oyster reefs then marshes, for example.::

-     Table Names: File can be named anything, but no spaces in the name File type: *.xls or .xlsx (if user has MS Excel 2007 or newer)
-     Sample: InVEST\CoastalProtection\Input\WavesErosion_Input.xls

 .. _Oysters:
 .. figure:: ./coastal_protection_images/OysterReefCharacteristics.png